I work full time, but my most important job is my job as a mom and wife.

 - Use the spoon to mix the color thoroughly7

 - Continue this process for each of your bowls

-If your children are on the An honor roll at their school or their math scores need a boost, this is a great way to help them from elementary to high school.
+Whether your children are on the honor roll at their school or their math scores need a boost, this is a great way to help them from elementary to high school.

 Elementary children start learning about fractions in second grade.
 Unfortunately, even adults struggle with fractions and measurement.
 A project like this helps children see the importance of math in everyday life.